 When CBP was reorganized under the U.S. Department of Homeland Security in 2003, Mr. Garza was responsible for coordinating operations and employees from legacy Customs, Immigration, and Agriculture Inspection Services.
 He also provided technical advice on the import and export of cargo to the trade community, as well as on the detention and apprehension of those suspected of violating the laws and regulations enforced by CBP.
 He also implemented an AEO-type program to effectively promote trade programs and led the implementation of an automated cargo processing system.

-Before beginning his career with CBP, Mr. Garza served in United States Military.
-While serving in the military he was assigned as a Security Policeman Canine Enforcement Officer and provided security to all military assets that included airplanes, munitions and base housing areas.
-After leaving the military he received a BS in Criminal Justice from Laredo State University.
+Before beginning his career with CBP, Mr. Garza served in the United States military.
+While serving in the military, he was assigned as a Security Policeman Canine Enforcement Officer and provided security to all military assets, including airplanes, munitions, and base housing areas.
+After leaving the military, he received a BS in Criminal Justice from Laredo State University.